 The High School Broadway Shadowing Program is a separate program from The Broadway League Internship Program.
 The program, in partnership with the New York City Department of Education, aims to engage NYC public high school students from diverse backgrounds by introducing them to non-performance career opportunities in the theatre, including, but not limited to: general management, press, marketing, producing, and technical supervision.
 This five-day shadowing opportunity allows participants to view occupations in the theatre industry as viable career paths that they may pursue in college.
 Students are nominated by teachers through a Department of Education portal for consideration to participate in the High School Broadway Shadowing Program.

 How do I apply to The Broadway League Internship Program?

-Please submit the following materials as PDF files to Amanda Ogorzalek, Audience Engagement Associate, at email@example.com.
+Please submit the following materials as PDF files to Amanda Ogorzalek, Manager of Audience Engagement, at firstname.lastname@example.org.
 Include your name and the semester you are applying for in the subject line of your email.
 (Ex.
 Jane Smith - Internship Application for Summer 2019)

 If you are interested in being considered for multiple departments, please only submit one cover letter and one resume detailing all relevant experience for each area.

 Please do not submit headshots or acting resumes.

 If selected for an interview (in person or on the phone), applicants will be contacted after the application period closes.

 Who should I contact if I have further questions?